Skip to main content

-Paste a URL and instantly see every component — protocol, host, port, path segments, query parameters as a table, and fragment.
-Decoded values shown alongside raw percent-encoded strings.
-Backed by the browser's native WHATWG URL parser.
+Paste any URL and see every component named: protocol, hostname, port, path segments, query parameters as a table, and the fragment.
+Decoded and raw percent-encoded values sit side by side.
+Free, runs 100% in your browser on the native WHATWG URL parser.

 WHATWG URL Standard